surniaulula/wpsso-rrssb/README.md

 <p>WPSSO Ridiculously Responsive Social Sharing Buttons (aka WPSSO RRSSB) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>.</p>

-<p>WPSSO Core and its add-ons make sure your content looks great on social sites and in search results, no matter how your URLs are crawled, shared, re-shared, posted, or embedded.</p>
+<p>WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how your webpages are shared, re-shared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>